-The Group assesses each cash generating unit annually to determine whether any indication of impairment exists.
-Where an indicator of impairment exists, a formal estimate of the recoverable amount is made, which is considered to be the higher of the fair value less costs to sell and value in use.
-As at March 31, 2015, there were no indicators of impairment based on the following factors:
+At each reporting period the Group assesses each cash generating unit to determine whether any indication of impairment exists.
+Where an indicator of impairment exists, a formal estimate of the recoverable amount is made, which is considered to be the higher of the fair value less costs of disposal and value in use.
+As at June 30, 2016 and March 31, 2016, there were no indicators of impairment based on the following factors:

 - a.
 The mining rights are not expected to expire in the near term; - b.
-The Group is continuing with further advancement and development of the property and acquiring further property, plant and equipment; and - c.
-Current information suggests there are significant inferred resources that demonstrate the potential to deliver future economic benefits.
+The Group is continuing with further advancement and development of the project and acquiring further property, plant and equipment; and - c.
+Current information suggests there are significant inferred resources that demonstrate the potential to deliver future economic benefits, although the economic viability of such mineral resources has not yet been assessed.